Akollek/SMSDJ/README.md

 - Option to limit number of requests per number per night or time unit
 - Option to block numbers from making requests
 - Option to make requests from the site

+#### BUGS ####
+- if a song is requested to be played again, it cannot be downloaded since the file exists, but the player still tries to play it and hangs